Md-Kaif-Tahir/Laptop-price-prediction-model./README.md

 ## Quick Glance at the Result

-Provide a brief summary or visualization of the project's results.
+a brief summary of the project's results.

 ### 1. Distribution of the price
 ![image](https://github.com/Md-Kaif-Tahir/Laptop-price-prediction-model./assets/110182266/ad30139f-3128-47ea-b2d8-29cc7eda8387)